microsoft/app-store-vsts-extension/README.md

 ## Configuring Your App Store Publisher Credentials

-In addition to specifying your publisher credentials directly within each build task, you can also configure your credentials globally and refer to them within each build or release definition as needed.
+In addition to specifying your publisher credentials directly within each build task, you can also configure your credentials globally and refer to them within each build or release pipeline as needed.
 To do this, perform the following steps:

 1. Setup an Apple developer account (https://developer.apple.com/).